 100 Words, Fiction First:

 Ada Palmer’s Terra Ignota series (Tor Books) explores a future of borderless nations and globally commixing populations.
 The first volume Too Like the Lightning was a Best Novel Hugo finalist, and won the Compton Crook Award, while Ada received the Campbell Award.
+Terra Ignota is a finalist for the 2022 Hugo Award for Best Series.
 She teaches history at the University of Chicago, studying the Renaissance, Enlightenment, heresy, atheism, and censorship.
 She composes music including the Viking mythology cycle Sundown: Whispers of Ragnarok, and performs with the group Sassafrass.
 She studies anime/manga, especially Osamu Tezuka, post-WWII manga and feminist manga, and consults for anime and manga publishers.
-She blogs at ExUrbe.com.
+She blogs and podcasts at ExUrbe.com.

 Ada Palmer is an Associate Professor in the History Department at the University of Chicago.
 She is a cultural and intellectual historian focusing on long-durée intellectual history and the recovery of classical thought in the Italian Renaissance.
 Her current research focuses on .
 Her published monograph, Reading Lucretius in the Renaissance, uses Renaissance manuscript and print editions of Lucretius’ Epicurean didactic epic De Rerum Natura to expose how humanist reading practices controlled the distribution of newly-rediscovered radical ancient philosophy in the fifteenth and sixteenth centuries, and how this affected the capacity of classical radicalism to influence scientific and religious thought at the dawn of the modern era.
 Much of her research has been conducted in rare books libraries, especially in Rome and Florence, where she worked with Renaissance copies of classical texts, both manuscripts and printed books.
 She has been a Fulbright scholar in Italy, a fellow at the Villa I Tatti Harvard University Center for Italian Renaissance Studies, and an ACLS fellow.
 Her 2012 article “Reading Lucretius in the Renaissance” won the 2013 I Tatti Prize for Best Article by a Junior Scholar and the Selma V. Forkosch prize for the best article published in the Journal of the History of Ideas.